 Has your child been struggling with learning, seemingly not paying attention, not able to keep up with school work, and having difficulty catching on to what is being taught?
 It is easy to get confused about what to do, especially if you’ve already tried suggestions from teachers, looked into tutoring, and considered trying medication.

-Hardy Learning can help you identify the source of the problems so you can target the right kind of help for your child.
+Hardy Brain Training ™ can help you identify the source of these problems so you can target the right kind of help for your child.
 Help that will really make a lasting difference.

 Here’s Where ‘Brain Training’ Starts:

 Five main processing tasks happen when we learn:

 - Information comes in through the senses and is transported via the cerebellum to the higher brain centers.
 New information is routed to lots of different areas where it can be combined with existing information, organized, processed, and understood.

 - Each of these brain areas must process the information thoroughly.